Libertas Americana

-The Libertas Americana was a medal made to commemorate the American Revolution.
-It was designed in part by Benjamin Franklin.
+The Libertas Americana was a medal struck to commemorate the American Revolution.
+It was conceived by Benjamin Franklin and designed by the French artist Esprit-Antonie Gibelin.
+The dies were engraved by Augustin Dupré.

-A Libertas Americana was showcased on season 15 of the American reality television series Pawn Stars.
-It was sold for 150,000 dollars.

 History

 The medal was originally conceived by Benjamin Franklin after being asked to create a monument in honor of the Siege of Yorktown.
-Franklin outlined his idea in a letter to Robert Livingston on 4 March 1782.
-The reverse design was further developed by Esprit-Antoine Gibelin and Augustin Dupré.
+Franklin outlined his idea in a letter to Robert Livingston on March 4, 1782.
+The reverse design was further developed by Esprit-Antonie Gibelin and Augustin Dupré.

-The coin was minted in copper, silver and a couple of gold.
-The gold medals were lost in the French Revolution and were never found.
+The medal was minted in copper, silver, and gold.
+The only two gold medals were presented to Louis XVI and Marie Antoinette.
+It is presumed they were lost in the French Revolution and never found.

 Design

-The obverse of the medal features the goddess Liberty.
-Beside her is a pole adorned with a Phrygian cap.
-The reverse features the infant Hercules representing the United States being attacked by a lion representing the United Kingdom.
+The obverse of the medal features the goddess Liberty with the motto LIBERTAS AMERICANA above.
+Beside her is a pole adorned with a Phrygian cap and the date 4 JUIL 1776 below.

+The reverse features the infant Hercules representing the United States being attacked by a lion representing Great Britain.
 The infant, who is shown strangling two snakes, is being protected by Athena who represents France.
-The reverse includes the motto NON SINE DIIS ANIMOSUS INFANS, from Horace's ode "Descende coelo", which translates to "The infant is not bold without the aide of the gods."
+The reverse includes the motto NON SINE DIIS ANIMOSUS INFANS, from Horace's ode "Descende coelo", which translates to "The infant is not bold without the aid of the gods."
+The dates for the Battle of Saratoga and Siege of Yorktown are below.

+Legacy

+The depiction of Liberty on the medal influenced the design of early United States coinage.

+A modern restrike of the medal from the Monnaie de Paris was used in the coin toss for Super Bowl LX.